If you want to get serious about taking control of your financial life so you can build wealth, it’s time to eliminate car payments.

 Why pay it off with a lump sum?

 Mainly to manage risk.
 If I aggressively paid down the loan each month, I’d make progress on the balance but spread myself a little thin on flexibility.
-Paying down the debt early wouldn’t actually save any money since my money market account yields more than the loan rate of 0.9%.
+Paying down the debt early wouldn’t actually save any money since a good money market account yields more than the loan rate of 0.9%.

 Building the payoff fund came mostly from cash flow, a work commission check, and an extra paycheck (I’m paid bi-weekly so I get 26 paychecks per year).
 I also sold Caterpillar (CAT) and moved the proceeds to cash.